APACTestDrive/CloudNative_AppDev/200-DEVCSlab.md

   - **Job**: `RewardService_Build`
   - **Artifact**: `rewardservice.zip`

 - Click **New**

 - Select the **Application Container Cloud...** from the context option list

   ![](images/67.png)

-- Complete the **Deploy to Application Container Cloud** popup configuration as illustrated below:
+- Complete the **Deploy to Application Container Cloud** dialog with the following:

   - **Data Center**: `US Commercial2 - us2`
   - **Identity Domain**: Your domain ID
   - **Username**: Your Cloud username
   - **Password**: Your Cloud user password

 - Click **Test Connection**